The Challenge

 Modeling the Relationship

-Here's what I've realized: the way I use AI in front of my kids is part of preparing them for an AI-changed world.
+Here's what I've realized: the way I use AI in front of my daughters is part of preparing them for an AI-changed world.
 They're watching.
 They see me ask questions, evaluate answers, push back when something doesn't make sense, and use these tools to create things we couldn't create alone.

 They see AI as a collaborator, not a replacement.
 As a tool that rewards curiosity and good questions.
 As something that amplifies what we bring to it.